NICHD-BSPC/multiome-wf/docs/configuration/config-yaml.rst

 ^^^^^^^^^^^^^^^^^^

     string.
 A metadata column in ``samples.tsv`` or ``aggregates.tsv``.
 Datasets are integrated based on this column.
-Ensure the same column is specified in the ``normalize`` section above.
+Ensure the same column is specified as in the :ref:`split-by` of the ``normalize`` section above.

     See :ref:`samples-table` for more details about how metadata columns are detected.